heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-versioned-layer.md

 const result = await versionClient.getPartitions(request);
 ```

-To fetch partitions metadata from the MetadataAPI, use `PartitionsRequest`.
+To fetch partitions metadata from the `metadata` API, use `PartitionsRequest`.
 It expects version parameter (optional).
-If you skip version and pass an empty `PartitionsRequest` instanse, than the last layer version will be used.
+If you skip version and pass an empty `PartitionsRequest` instanсe, than the last layer version will be returned.

 ```typescript
 import { PartitionsRequest } from "@here/olp-sdk-dataservice-read";